Cordtus/cw-gas-test/README.md

-# Babylon Gas Testing Project
+# Babylon Gas Test

-This project measures the gas costs of storing different message sizes and formats on the Babylon blockchain.
-It helps determine the cost-efficiency of various data storage patterns.
+A toolkit for measuring and analyzing gas costs for data storage on the Babylon blockchain.
+This repository contains a CosmWasm smart contract and automated testing tools to measure transaction costs for various message sizes and formats.

+For a detailed analysis of initial findings produced by this test, (with default parameters) see this [quick analysist](https://gist.github.com/Cordtus/8753d81f135055e06973894cb3455f05).

+## Key Findings

+Storage costs on Babylon follow a linear model:

+- Base cost: ~124,174 gas units (~0.000248 BBN)
+- Marginal cost: ~40.34 gas units per byte (~0.00000008 BBN)
+- Perfect linearity (R² = 1.0000)

 ## Project Structure